 How it works and what it does

-Twitter limits each user to 100 API Calls per Hour, starting with the first API call.
+Twitter limits each user to to a certain number of API-calls per 15 minutes window, starting with the first API call.

-So after you logged in MyTwitterFlock makes up to 50 API Calls to retrieve up to 100 of your followers per call and up to 50 API Calls to retrieve up to 100 of your friends per call.
+So after you logged in MyTwitterFlock makes up to 15 API Calls to retrieve up to 200 of your followers per call and up to 15 API Calls to retrieve up to 200 of your friends per call.
 If you have less friends or followers it stops calling as soon as all your friends and followers are retrieved.
+If you do have more friends or followers then currently we can just analyse the last 3000 of each - but we are already working on a solution to somehow overcome these limits without breaking the Twitter-rules.
 The retrieved frieds and followers will be remembered by MyTwitterFlock for the lifetime of the session, unless you decide to 'reset' which will start a new session.
 Therefore there will be no change during a session and all tweets, follows and unfollows that happen after the start of the session will not be reflected before a new session is started.

-Just log in with your twitter account and password, and MyTwitterFlock retrieves up to 5000 friends and up to 5000 followers and you can filter your flock, and sort the results
+Just log in with twitter, and MyTwitterFlock retrieves up to 3000 friends and up to 3000 followers and you can filter your flock, and sort the results.

 All Links open up in a new window, so you don't have to reload your Flock, possibly running out of available API calls.